When employees are engaged, they willingly contribute more to the organization, and overall performance tends to rise.

 C. Collaborate with LinkedIn influencers or brands.

 HR Managers are critical in building a supportive and productive workplace.
-Here are performance goals that help HR managers create a thriving work environment.
+Here are performance goals that HR can use to help create a thriving work environment.

 1. Increase positive reviews and ratings about the company by 20% on popular review platforms in the next 6 months.